mishika20/Digital-VLSI-Soc-Design-/README.md

 ![image_alt](https://github.com/mishika20/openlane-working-dir/blob/6773a00cc4b516c72cae71098e071bc402531ed4/Screenshot%20from%202025-01-28%2012-17-27.png)

-the desigm picorv32a on which we will work... <b>
-components of the design picorv32a
+the desigm picorv32a on which we will work... /n components of the design picorv32a
 ![image_alt](https://github.com/mishika20/openlane-working-dir/blob/6773a00cc4b516c72cae71098e071bc402531ed4/Screenshot%20from%202025-01-28%2012-17-31.png)
 ![image_alt](https://github.com/mishika20/openlane-working-dir/blob/6773a00cc4b516c72cae71098e071bc402531ed4/Screenshot%20from%202025-01-28%2012-17-35.png)